UrbanNet-Lab/LS_for_CommunityDetection_and_Clustering/readme.md

 # Local dominance unveils clusters in networks

 Codes developed in our paper "Local dominance unveils clusters in networks" are stored here.
 Our "Local Search" algorithm is in **LS_algorithm.py**.
-And we prepared many drawing and analysis methods in other .py file.
+And we prepared related visualization and analysis methods in other .py file.

 ## Abstract